IT disaster recovery: Recovery Point Objective

 A Recovery Point Objective (RPO) is the maximum acceptable interval during which transactional data is lost from an IT service.

 For example, if RPO is measured in minutes, then in practice, off-site mirrored backups must be continuously maintained as a daily off-site backup will not suffice.

-Relationship to Recovery Time Objective
+Relationship to RTO

 A recovery that is not instantaneous restores transactional data over some interval without incurring significant risks or losses.

 RPO measures the maximum time in which recent data might have been permanently lost and not a direct measure of loss quantity.
 For instance, if the BC plan is to restore up to the last available backup, then the RPO is the interval between such backups.

 RPO is not determined by the existing backup regime.
-Instead business impact analysis determines RPO for each service.
+Instead BIA determines RPO for each service.
 When off-site data is required, the period during which data might be lost may start when backups are prepared, not when the backups are secured off-site.

+Mean times

+The recovery metrics can be converted to/used alongside failure metrics.
+Common measurements include mean time between failures (MTBF), mean time to first failure (MTFF), mean time to repair (MTTR), and mean down time (MDT).